karannewatia/Mycelium/README.md

 ## Instructions for Artifact Reviewers at SOSP 2021:
 Our implementation is composed of a series of micro-benchmarks.
 Please `cd` into each of the above folders for detailed explanations and instructions on evaluating each component separately.
+We provide a docker for some of the cryptographic operations, but require access to cloudlab to evaluate our onion-routing costs.
+The remainder of operations can be evaluated without any specialized hardware or access.

 We summarize what is required to replicate all empirical results below:

 ## Replication of Graphs and Results in Paper